Wizard Cards Update (2024-07-17)

 Recently I received an email from an 8th grade mathematics teacher in the “East Allegheny School District”, that in part reads:

-“I am a middle school teacher that runs an after-school Board Game Club.
-I was just introduced to Wizard, and I am hooked!
-I would love to teach this game to the club this fall.”
-He will receive complimentary Wizard games and I will keep in touch and monitor his progress.
 It is this sort of initiative that needs to be pursued.
 Without young players the game will gradually fade into oblivion.
 It is not the normal course of events for the game inventor to promote the product but with the demise of Stuart Kaplan, the owner of “U.S. Games Systems” our greatest ally has been lost.

 Starting today I intend to turn my attention to attracting younger players.
 I will require the cooperation and assistance of Ricardo Cruz, the current President of “U.S. Games Systems”.
 I will be asking him to cooperate by providing free games and promotional material to schools and other youth-related organizations interested in providing gaming activities.
 If you are familiar with a gaming club run by school personnel, please contact the person responsible and explore the possible inclusion of Wizard in the program.
 A word of caution: In the past card-playing groups have happily accepted free games of Wizard but had no intention of promoting the game.
 Sending free games and promotional material can be expensive so potential participants should be vetted.